 A publication plan outlines how the research findings are going to be published and distributed to the science and art community, and possibly other audiences as well.
 It is best to make this plan early on, when applying for project funding.
 When planning for publication, the financier’s demands regarding publication and openness in research must be taken into account.
 When choosing publication channels, it is a good idea to pay attention to the channel’s quality and Publication Forum rating in addition to its scientific field and thematic relevance.

-The parallel publishing service of Uniarts Helsinki makes it possible to store a recently published scientific article, or an article soon to be published, in the publication archive HELDA.
-Open Access publishing increases the visibility, impact and scientific openness of research, researcher and university, and follows the recommendations regarding support for Open Access culture set by the European Union and several funding providers.
+Self-archiving service at Uniarts Helsinki makes it possible to store a recently published scientific article, or an article soon to be published, in the publication archive Taju.
+Self-archiving increases the visibility, impact and scientific openness of research, researcher and university, and follows the recommendations regarding support for Open Access culture set by the European Union and several funding providers.

 Any contracts with publishers must take into account the financier’s requirements regarding open access to research results and articles.
-When signing publishing agreements, the researcher should make sure they retain the necessary rights for parallel publishing.
-Most publishers agree to parallel publishing after an embargo period, for example six months to one year.
+When signing publishing agreements, the researcher should make sure they retain the necessary rights for self-archiving.
+Most publishers allow self-archiving, sometimes after an embargo period (f.ex. from six months to one year).

 Academic publications produced with research funding must mention the name of the financier and the ID number of the funding decision.
 It is good practice to mention any grants awarded in your CV.
 The financier’s name should also be mentioned in concert programmes, exhibition catalogues and other similar contexts.

 Researchers employed by Uniarts Helsinki must log information pertaining to their research and artistic activities into the SoleCRIS database annually.
 Artistic work, publications (research and other), expert duties and international visits are logged into the Uniarts Helsinki’s SoleCRIS database.